Loop corrections in Minkowski spacetime away from equilibrium. Part I. Late-time resummations: Discussion

 Loop corrections in time-dependent interacting quantum field theories are often fraught with late-time divergences.
 While the divergences may indicate real physical effects in the case of time-dependent spacetimes, in Minkowski spacetime they should simply be an artifact of perturbation theory.
 In this paper, we were interested in the late-time divergences that arise from loop corrections to the unequal-time two-point correlator in different massless self-interacting scalar quantum field theories on a Minkowski background.
 We found late-time perturbative results using the standard techniques of in-out perturbation theory and performed late-time resummations using the WW resummation method.

 We first considered a $\lambda\phi^3$ interaction in 4D, where $\lambda$ has the dimensions of mass, and found that the perturbative result grows linearly in time.
 The WW-based result, on the other hand, decays exponentially in time, which is likely an artifact of there being a correlation length proportional to $\lambda^{-1}$ in the system.
 We next considered two interactions where $\lambda$ is dimensionless, namely a $\lambda\phi^3$ interaction in 6D and a $\lambda\phi^4$ interaction in 4D.
 In both cases, we found that the perturbative result grows logarithmically in time.
 The WW-based result, on the other hand, decays polynomially in time, which, in the absence of any scale in the problem to set a correlation length, is similar to the behavior of a system at a critical point \cite{Shankar:1993pf,Rai:2021vvq}.
 Our results are thus suggestive of `universal' late-time behavior that depends on the dimensions of the interaction strength.
+We lastly highlighted the type of diagrams that the WW method resums by comparing to the geometric series resummation of in-out correlators, though a more in-depth understanding of this is left to future work.

 We note again that we set the mass parameter in the Lagrangian to zero, which does not necessarily imply that the physical mass vanishes.
 In the cases of $\lambda \phi^3$ in 6D and $\lambda \phi^4$ in 4D, this is indeed correct since the physical mass is proportional to the Lagrangian mass parameter.
 In the case of $\lambda \phi^3$ in 4D, however, the physical mass is non-zero at second order in $\lambda$, even with the Lagrangian mass parameter being set to zero.
 We also note that we left our final results for the two-point correlator in terms of an arbitrary renormalization parameter $\mu$.
 The standard procedure would be to allow the Lagrangian parameters to also depend on $\mu$, define an anomalous dimension and beta function, and use them to express all observables in terms of real physical parameters.
 We were only interested in the late-time behavior of correlation functions in this paper, however, and have thus forgone this procedure.